Stefen-Taime/Scalable-RSS-Feed-Pipeline/README.md

 ![alt text](/images/fr.png)

 Intially, the page will be empty.
-Go to airflow interface, select "All" and start the process by clcking on play button in "Actions" column.
+Go to airflow interface, select "All" and start the process by clcking on start button in "Actions" column.

 ## References